 Cellist Rachel Gawell is a bold performer with a gutsy approach to her instrument.
-Trained classically alongside today's top-tier string players, she has a passion and natural instinct for challenging musical environments.
-From rock bands to chamber music ensembles to experimental noise music, Gawell's playing distinguishes itself by pairing a rigorous conservatory skillset with enthusiasm for expanding what is possibile on the cello.
+Trained classically alongside the world's top-tier string players, she has a passion and natural instinct for challenging musical environments.
+From rock bands to chamber music ensembles to experimental noise music, Rachel's playing distinguishes itself by pairing a rigorous conservatory skillset with expanding what is possibile on the cello.

-Born and raised in Maryland, Rachel began studying the violin at age 4.
-Liking the growl of the low notes best, she switched to cello at age 8.
-Five years later she was accepted into Peabody Sinfonietta, and from the first rehearsal of Beethoven's 5th Symphony and Mahler's Songs of a Wayfarer, Gawell's enthusiasm became a devotion.
-She began private study with National Symphony Orchestra principal David Hardy, continuing throughout her high school years at Baltimore School for the Arts and Bachelor of Cello Performance at Peabody Conservatory.
-She studied chamber music with Robert van Sice, Maria Lambros, Michael Kannen, and Alison Wells.
-Rachel participated in prestigious classical musical festivals including the Fontainebleau Conservatoire (France), Bowdoin International Music Festival, Encore School for Strings, and Boston University Tanglewood Institute.
-She was featured twice on NPR's From The Top, and performed Bachianas Brasilieras No. 5 alongside Yo-Yo Ma and Baltimore Symphony cellists for the gala opening of the Music Center at Strathmore.
+Born and raised in Maryland, Rachel began studying violin at age 4.
+Liking the growl of the low notes, she soon switched to cello.
+As a preteen she was accepted into Peabody Sinfonietta, and from the first rehearsal of Beethoven's 5th and Mahler Songs of a Wayfarer, she was hooked.
+She began study with National Symphony principal cellist David Hardy, which continued through her high school years at Baltimore School for the Arts and college at Peabody Conservatory.
+As a teenager Rachel participated in music institutes including Fontainebleau Conservatoire, Bowdoin International Music Festival, Encore School for Strings, and Boston University Tanglewood Institute.
+She appeared twice on NPR's From The Top and performed alongside Yo-Yo Ma at the opening concert of the Music Center at Strathmore.

-Rachel gained a love of contemporary and avant-garde music through participation in the Henry Mancini Institute, Peabody Camerata, and Bowdoin's Gamper Festival of Contemporary Music.
-She has performed some of the most challenging repertoire for the instrument including Donatoni Alamari, Rzewski Coming Together, Didkovsky Caught by the Sky with Wire, Denisov Sonata for Saxophone and Cello, Ginastera Puneña No. 2, and Reich Triple Quartet.
-She has premiered over 50 works by living composers.
-At Peabody, Rachel co-founded No Signal, an eclectic ensemble dedicated to contemporary music and breaking the bounds of the “classical concert.”
-Kevin Clark's The Seafarer for acting cellist, commissioned and premiered by Rachel as part of No Signal, was made into a film which won honors at festivals in 2012.
+In college Rachel gained a love of modern music through participation in the Henry Mancini Institute, Peabody Camerata, and Bowdoin's Gamper Festival of Contemporary Music.
+She performed some of the most challenging repertoire for cello including Donatoni Alamari, Didkovsky Caught by the Sky with Wire, Ginastera Puneña No. 2, and Reich Triple Quartet.
+Kevin Clark's The Seafarer for acting cellist, commissioned and premiered by Rachel, was made into a film which won honors at festivals in 2012.

-Gawell is a teaching artist at The New York Philharmonic's Very Young Composers and Center for Educational Innovation.
-A proponent of tried and true instrumental technique, she also encourages students to unlock their artistic expression through experimentation and improvisation.
-Her teaching centers around practicing efficiently for results, goal setting, ensemble skills, and concert attendance.
-Passing on the great knowledge she received from her teachers, Rachel is committed to fostering a love of music in the next generation of cellists and friends of the arts.
-Rachel lives in Astoria, NYC
+Gawell is a teaching artist at The New York Philharmonic's Very Young Composers program and Center for Educational Innovation.
+A proponent of tried and true instrumental technique, she also encourages students to unlock their artistic expression through writing music and improvising.
+Rachel is committed to paying forward what she has received from her teachers, and fostering a love of music in the next generation.
+Rachel lives in Astoria, New York City.